Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote - KESQ

 He has favored dialogue with Iran’s foes, particularly over its nuclear program, and sees that as a means to address the country’s domestic issues.

 “The primary issue is the perspective: Do we want to solve our problems with the world or not?
-I believe we must get out of the deadlock to solve the country’s problems,” he said at a recent presidential debate.
+I believe we must get out of the deadlock to solve the country’s problems,” he said at a presidential debate ahead of the second round of voting.

 While the president does enjoy some powers in Iran, the ultimate authority lies with the Supreme Leader, who has the final say on all matters of state.